 - Click on File -> Print -> Pages (should show 1 – 16) -> Booklet -> Frontside only (on booklet subset) -> Print.

 - If you don’t have a stapler with a 6 in jaw, poke an odd number of holes — say 5 — about 1″ apart along the spine and sew the booklet together.
 Just like the old days.

 Set the Page Sizing and Handling option back to Size before logging off Adobe Acrobat.
 If you don’t, the next time you print a .pdf document you might get only a half-page size document and a grumpy spouse.

 The City of Edmonton has produced a bike safety video on their website (Sep 20, 2011).
 Click here to view it.

-Please note that we do not publish biking routes and meeting place locations on this website.
+Please note that we do not publish the schedule of biking routes and meeting place locations on this website.
 Only registered bikers get this information and it is provided via email.

 For more information on the summer biking activities, contact Shirley Powell and Doug Knight (firstname.lastname@example.org).

 Click here for some pictures of the 2013 Canmore bike tour where some members got to stay for an extra three days.